 3. Moray Eel

 If you pay close attention to the cracks and holes in the reefs in Playa del Carmen, you will likely spot a moray eel or two!
 Most commonly you will see green morays and spotted morays, who like to find a cozy hole to live in.
-They sit with their head poking out of the hole and mouth wide open to sense for food.
+They sit with their head poking out of the hole and mouths wide open to sense for food.

 Despite its name, a green moray eel isn’t actually green!
 The has a brownish-grey skin color which has a layer of yellow mucus covering its body, this sticky mucus helps to protect the eel from parasites.